 Step 6: Confirm the user’s digital identity

-When the user needs to log into their account or perform a high-risk transaction (e.g., a wire transfer or password reset), the user is asked to retake a selfie where a new 3D face map is created.
-The new 3D face map is then compared with the one created during the initial enrollment and a match/no match decision is made in seconds.
+When the user needs to log into their account or perform a high-risk transaction (e.g., a wire transfer or password reset), the user is asked to retake a selfie.
+A new biometric template is created and compared with the one created during the initial enrollment and a match/no match decision is made in seconds.

 Step 7: Learn from itself

 Better facial authentication solutions will learn from each authentication event in a process known as adaptive learning.
-This means the new 3D face map is compared not only to the original face map but all subsequent face maps to improve authentication accuracy and reliability.
+This means the new biometric template is compared not only to the original face map but all subsequent face maps to improve authentication accuracy and reliability.